Autism Facts and Myths

 - Autistic youth and adults on the Autism Spectrum are not defined by their diagnosis; however being autistic is part of their neurology and is not separate from their person.

 - Some individuals with autism prefer being called Autistic.
-Some prefer Aspie.
+Some prefer Neurodivergent.
 Some prefer “person with autism.”
 Respect individual preferences.

 - Individuals on the autism spectrum have feelings, show emotion, and do have a sense of humor.

-- There is no one known cause of autism, although most clinicians and scientists agree that genetics play a part.
+- There is no known cause of autism, although most clinicians and scientists agree that genetics plays a part.

-- Individuals on the autism spectrum may need awareness if it positively identifies their needs and gets them needed support, but they especially need Acceptance, respect and acknowledgement of their gifts and strengths.
+- Individuals on the autism spectrum may need awareness if it positively identifies their needs and gets them the needed support, but they especially need Acceptance, respect, and acknowledgement of their gifts and strengths.

 References